alstondu/MAPPO_AVs/README.md

 This will load the training log files from the `results/` directory and plot curves showing the agents' safety rate, success rate, efficiency, and other metrics over the training time.

 ## Project Structure
+- `mappo/`: Contains implementations of the MAPPO and RMAPPO algorithms in MetaDrive.
     - `algorithms/`: Contains implementations of the MAPPO and RMAPPO algorithms.
     - `calculate/`: Contains scripts for analyzing and visualizing training data.
     - `envs/`: Contains environment wrappers and definitions for RL training.
     - `runner/`: Contains training and evaluation logic.
     - `utils/`: Contains utility functions and buffer classes for recording training data.
     - `config.py`: Defines all training parameters.
     - `train/train.py`: Main script for training and evaluation.
+- `metadrive/`: Modified MetaDrive package for this project.

 ## Configuration Parameters